Seb-RS/snake-game/README.md

 ## How to play
 Use the arrow keys to move the snake in the corresponding direction.

+## Demo
+You can try the live game at https://snake.sebdev.cl.

 ## Project setup
 ```
 npm install